shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 ## Task 4: Create Sales view using Visual query

 Let's create the Sales view, which is created by merging the tables InvoiceLineItems and Invoices with the Reseller view.
 We have this query in Power BI Desktop.
 We will copy the code from the Advanced Editor.
-But before copying the code, we need to create a merge table using Visual query as creating a blank query is not possible in Visual query.
+But before copying the code, we need to create a merge table using Visual query, as creating a blank query is not possible in Visual query.
 Let's give this method a try.

 1. From the top menu, click the drop-down next to **New SQL query (1)** and then select **New visual query (2)**.